Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Toxins enter the body through respiratory system, digestive tract, skin.

 • Alcohol.
 Frequent use leads to an increase in iron absorption and its deposition in hepatocytes.
-This process causes the formation of free radicals and the gradual destruction cell membranes.
+This process causes the formation of free radicals and gradual destruction cell membranes.
 Toxic alcoholic hepatitis often develops when drinking alcohol outside of meals.

 • Industrial poisons: arsenic, phosphorus, pesticides and insecticides, aldehydes, carbon tetrachloride, phenols;